 This is going to be a game changer for households in Massachusetts looking for affordable housing, and I could not be happier to see it progressing.

-HNMI will reach 10,000 unique users per month during its first year, providing some of the most vulnerable residents of Massachusetts with the tools they need to find an affordable home.
+HNMI reached over 14,000 users in its first two months, providing some of the most vulnerable residents of Massachusetts with the tools they need to find an affordable home.

 There’s so much more to do to open up housing access and make every community truly welcoming.
 Our progress wouldn’t be possible without your support.